 Visit the Museum of Mississippi History in the heart of downtown Jackson to explore more than 15,000 years of history.
 Interactive exhibits, educational programs, and hundreds of artifacts all chronicle the state’s history from ancient times to the present day.

 Let’s Roam Jackson

-Offering historical and heritage tours, scavenger hunts, cultural tours, and more, Let’s Roam Jackson is a fun way to explore the area that the entire family will love.
+Offering historical and heritage guided tours, scavenger hunts, cultural tours, and more, Let’s Roam Jackson is a fun way to explore the area that the entire family will love.